abinay-ps/cache/README.md

 # Cache Library for IT 2.0 application
 This library aims to achieve cache implementation for improving API performance by reducing latency and load on the database.
 This will be achieved by introducing a two-layer caching system: Redis Cache (shared cache) and Local Cache (instance-specific cache).
 The cache layers will store frequently accessed data to minimize repeated database calls and improve response times.
-A single function "FetchData" can be used instead of calling repo functions for Cache benefits.
+A single function "FetchData" can be used instead of calling repo functions for Cache implementation.

 ## Installation
 To install Cache Library, run: